haydenb3/policy-auditor/README.md

 ## Healthcare Policy Compliance Auditor

-This is an AI-powered application designed to automate the process of auditing healthcare policy documents.
-It uses a Large Language Model (LLM) to analyze audit questions against a large corpus of policy documents and determine compliance.
+An AI-powered application to automate healthcare policy document auditing.
+It uses a Large Language Model (LLM) to analyze audit questions against a corpus of policy documents and determine compliance.

+**Live Application**: policy-auditor.vercel.app
+- Simply upload your Audit Questions document there as a pdf, and it will do the rest!

 ### How It Works (LLM-based Matching)

-1.  **Question Extraction**: The user uploads a PDF containing a list of audit questions.
-The backend, built with FastAPI, extracts and parses these questions.
+1.  **Question Extraction**: The user uploads a PDF of audit questions.
+The FastAPI backend extracts and parses these questions.
-2.  **LLM-based Document Matching**: The application sends the extracted questions along with a comprehensive list of all available policy document titles to the Gemini LLM.
-The LLM analyzes the semantic content of the questions and the context of the titles to identify the 1-2 most relevant policy documents for each question.
+2.  **LLM-based Document Matching**: The app sends questions and a list of policy titles to the Gemini LLM, which identifies the 1-2 most relevant documents for each question.
-3.  **Focused Content Analysis**: For each question, the application retrieves the full text content of only the specific documents the LLM identified as relevant.
+3.  **Focused Content Analysis**: The app retrieves the full text of only the relevant documents.
-4.  **Final Compliance Analysis**: The question and the targeted document content are sent back to the LLM.
-The LLM then performs a detailed analysis to determine the compliance status ("Yes", "No", or "Uncertain"), provides a confidence score, a detailed explanation, and quotes the specific sections from the policy that support its conclusion.
+4.  **Final Compliance Analysis**: The question and targeted document content are sent back to the LLM for a detailed analysis of compliance status ("Yes", "No", or "Uncertain"), confidence score, explanation, and supporting quotes.
-5.  **Results**: The frontend, built with Next.js, displays the comprehensive analysis for each question.
+5.  **Results**: The Next.js frontend displays the analysis for each question.

 ### Technology Stack

 -   **Backend**: FastAPI, Python, Uvicorn
 -   **Frontend**: Next.js, React, TypeScript, Tailwind CSS
--   **Core AI**: Google AI with the Gemini 1.5 Flash model
+-   **Core AI**: Google AI with the Gemini 2.0 Flash model
 -   **PDF Processing**: `pdfplumber`

 ### Directory Structure